 The nurse appeared, smiling.
 Your son is awake now.
 Would you like to follow me?

 The nurse led him to the recovery room.
 His son was sitting up, blinking.
 As he drew nearer, he could see that the tooth was completely gone.
-It was like a ragged hole had been punched into his beautiful face.
-As if he had done it.
+It was like a ragged hole had been punched into his face.
+Something he had done.
 He stroked his son’s fair hair.
 The nurse handed him a small square envelope containing the broken tooth, which he slipped into his pocket like a till receipt.

 He carried his son through to the waiting area and sat down with the boy on his knee.
 On CBeebies, the programme had now switched to Chuggington.
-Absurd, interminable Chuggington, with its moronic theme tune, moronic characters and barely-credible animation.
+Absurd, interminable Chuggington, with its moronic theme tune, idiotic characters and barely-credible animation.
 His son asked if he could sit in his own chair and slid off his knee.
-They sat that way, side-by-side in silence, for a little while longer, his son watching the TV, him trying not to, then when he could no longer stand it, he collected up their things and took his son home to his mother.
+They sat that way, side-by-side in silence, for a little while longer, his son watching the TV, him trying not to.
+When he could no longer stand being there, he collected up their things and took the boy home to his mother.